-The Board is actively involved in overseeing the Company's risk management processes.
-The Board focuses on the Company's general risk management strategy and ensures that appropriate risk mitigation strategies are implemented by management.
+Our Executive Chairman and other executive officers are responsible for day-to-day risk management of the Company and our Board, under the leadership of our Executive Chairman and with the crucial input of our President, actively oversees these activities through both the full Board and its committees.
+The Board focuses on the Company's general risk management strategy and the most significant risks facing the Company, including environmental, safety, litigation and cybersecurity risks, and ensures that appropriate risk mitigation strategies are implemented by management.
 Further, operational and strategic presentations by management to the Board include consideration of the challenges and risks of the Company's businesses, and the Board and management actively engage in discussion on these topics.
+With respect to cybersecurity, our Audit Committee receives updates from the appropriate executives on the primary cybersecurity risks facing the Company and the measures the Company is taking to mitigate such risks.

-Each of the Board's committees considers risk within its area of responsibility.
+Each of the Board's committees also considers risk within its area of responsibility.
 For example, the Audit Committee provides oversight of legal and compliance matters and assesses the adequacy of the Company's risk-related internal controls.
-The Compensation Committee considers risk and analyzes our executive compensation programs to ensure SPGS is providing incentives to appropriately reward executives for growth without undue risk taking.
+Internal audit reports functionally and administratively to our Chief Financial Officer and directly to the Audit Committee.
+The Compensation Committee considers risk and analyzes our executive compensation programs to ensure SPGS is providing incentives to reward executives for growth appropriately without undue risk taking.